 Protecting privacy and security is foundational for all organizations that process, store, or transmit customer data and personal information.

-What are the SOC 2 requirements?
+What Are the SOC 2 Requirements?

-The security element refers to an organization’s ability to protect against unauthorized access and its responsiveness to security breaches that may disclose sensitive information.
+The security element refers to an organization’s ability to protect against unauthorized access and responsiveness to security breaches that may disclose sensitive information.

 This category requires that information and services are available for operation and use to meet the entity’s objectives.